nadiacollado/nadiacollado.github.io/_posts/2021-10-19-solid-principles.md

 ```
 ***

-**Open-Closed Principle**
+**Open/Closed Principle**

 The Open/Closed principle states that software entities such as classes, modules, functions, etc. should be open for extension, but closed for modification.
 This means that any new functionality should be implemented by adding new classes, attributes, and methods instead of changing existing ones.

-As you can probably tell, the Open/Closed principle is highly related to the Single Responsibility principle as it maintains that classes should not take on additional functionality (read: responsibilities) that could be handled by a different class.
+The Open/Closed principle is highly related to the Single Responsibility principle as it maintains that classes should not take on additional functionality (read: responsibilities) that could be handled by a different class.
 At its root, the Open/Closed principle is saying that instead of changing code, we need to write new code, and that new code is going to work with our old code to provide the functionality that we need.

 Let’s take a look at our game of Tic-Tac-Toe.
-For now, we’ve only implemented functionality for a human v human game, but what if we wanted to add a Computer player?
-If we added the computer player to our **Player** class, we’d have to make various modifications to our **Player** class, specifically our `make_move` would have to change as a computer player would need to be programmed to choose a valid square on the board.
+For now, we’ve only implemented functionality for a human versus human game, but what if we wanted to add a computer player?
+If we added the computer player to our **Player** class, we’d have to make various modifications to our **Player** class.

 ```
 class Player